 Surrounding uses include low and high rise office buildings, surface parking lots, restaurants and other commercial establishments.
-The LUP limits development to a height of 56 feet or 84 feet with site plan review.
-The height of the proposed project will be approximately 43 feet and will be within the height limit for the downtown area.
-The proposed project will be compatible with the character and scale of the surrounding area.
+Existing development varies in height from approximately 18 to 56 feet.
+The LUP limits development to a height of 56 feet, or 84 feet with site plan review.
+The height of the proposed project will be approximately 56 feet consistent with the height limit for the downtown area.
+Furthermore, the proposed project will be compatible with the character and scale of the surrounding area and is a permitted use in the downtown area.
 The Commission therefore, finds that the proposed project will be consistent with applicable policies of the certified LUP and with Section 30250 of the Coastal Act.